Understanding Abandoned Property in Oklahoma

 In Oklahoma, what do property owners need to do to keep their land from becoming a public nuisance?

 In Oklahoma, property owners are responsible for keeping their homes in good shape so that they don’t end up being abandoned or destroyed.
-This means following city code and taking care of any code violations right away so that the police don’t have to get involved.
+This means following the city code and taking care of any code violations right away so that the police don’t have to get involved.

 What does a condemnor do when it comes to Oklahoma homes that have been abandoned or are in default?